cerberauth/awesome-openid-connect/README.md

 #### Published

+- [CBOR Web Token (CWT)](https://datatracker.ietf.org/doc/html/rfc8392) - CBOR format used for tokens in the context of OpenID Connect and OAuth 2.0.
 - [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) - Defines the core OpenID Connect functionality: authentication built on top of OAuth 2.0 and the use of Claims to communicate information about the End-User.
 It also describes the security and privacy considerations for using OpenID Connect.
 - [The OAuth 2.0 Authorization Framework](https://datatracker.ietf.org/doc/html/rfc6749) - Underlying OAuth 2.0 protocol OpenID Connect is based on.
 - [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519) - JWT specifications used for different tokens mentioned in OAuth 2.0 and OpenID Connect specifications.